tinyos/tinyos-main/tos/chips/cc2420/README.txt

 the Ack LPL version.
 The radio continuously modulates the channel when delivering its packetized preamble.
 This is better for fast receive check, low transmission rate networks.

-To compile in the default Ack LPL version, #define the preprocessor variable:
-  LOW_POWER_LISTENING

-To compile in the PacketLink (auto-retransmission) layer, #define:
-  PACKET_LINK

-To remove all acknowledgements, #define (or use CC2420Config in 2.0.2) CC2420_NO_ACKNOWLEDGEMENTS

-To use hardware auto-acks instead of software acks, #define:
-  CC2420_HW_ACKNOWLEDGEMENTS